miLibris/android-milibris-reader-sdk/README.md

 A sample project is provided to help you implement the reader integration.
 It contains an example to unpack a complete archive and to open if with PdfReader class.

-If your Milibris content has articles, you can implement your own sharing solution by adding your own code in onShareClicked() just like shown in this sample in the class ORListener
+If your miLibris content has articles, you can implement your own sharing solution by adding your own code in onShareClicked() just like shown in this sample in the class ORListener